 - Epiglottitis: The person will have breathing difficulties, fever, paleness and won’t be able to swallow.
 Babies with epiglottis will dribble a lot and be very unsettled.

-- Pneumonia: They will have shortness of breath, fever, lack of energy, loss of appetite, headache, chest pain and cough.
+- Pneumonia: The person will have shortness of breath, fever, lack of energy, loss of appetite, headache, chest pain and cough.

-- Osteomyelitis: They will experience - swelling, inflammation and pain over the bone
+- Osteomyelitis: The person will experience swelling, inflammation and pain over the bone

 Both meningitis and epiglottis can develop quickly and are fatal if they are not treated.
 If you think your child has one of these conditions, take them straight to a hospital emergency department or call triple zero (000) and ask for an ambulance.